AdobeDocs/analytics.en/help/technotes/ip-addresses.md

 ## All Adobe Analytics IP address blocks

-The following table covers all Adobe owned IP addresses used for Adobe Analytics.
-They do not include all services hosted in public cloud.
+The following table covers all Adobe-owned IP addresses used for Adobe Analytics.
+They do not include all services hosted in public clouds.

 | IP Block (CIDR Notation) |
 | --- |